posabsolute/jQuery-Validation-Engine/README.md

 If set to true, turns Ajax form validation logic on. defaults to *false*. form validation takes place when the validate() action is called or when the form is submitted.

+### ajaxFormValidationURL
+If set, the  ajax submit validation will use this url instead of the form action

 ### onBeforeAjaxFormValidation(form, options)
 When ajaxFormValidation is turned on, function called before the asynchronous AJAX form validation call.
 May return false to stop the Ajax form validation